 So, if you are thinking about packing your kids and going on unforgettable journeys, or you just go without kids, try it out.
 If you need more detailed information and all the links where to get the material and so much more, get my Ebook.
 You just follow step 1 to 10 and you are good to go:

 It is always a good idea to rent a camper first before you buy one.
-Try it out if camping is something you would like to do.
+Try it out first, if camping is something you would like to do.

 If you are thinking about buying an RV or Travel Trailer, here are some tips to help you decide.
 RV or Travel Trailer